Introductory Sommelier Course & Exam

 It is without exception that all candidates must attend both days and pass the examination of the Introductory Course & Examination prior to taking the Certified Examination.

-The time the CMS allows between passing the Introductory Sommelier Course & Exam and taking the Certified Sommelier Exam is 3 years; 5 years with a Masters recommendation.
+The time the CMS allows between passing the Introductory Sommelier Course & Exam and taking the Certified Sommelier Exam is 3 years; 5 years with a recommendation from a Master Sommelier who is directly mentoring you.
 After the elapsed time students are required to retake the Introductory Course & Exam in order to apply for the Certified Exam.

 We recommend candidates only take these two programs back to back if they are in the service industry and proficient with their tasting and service skills.
 The Certified Examination has a pass rate of 64% and it is lower for many who take the Certified Examination directly after taking the Introductory Course & Examination.
 We introduce the tasting technique and the style of service that is examined at our Certified Examination in the Introductory Course, and taking them back to back does not give a candidate a lot of time to practice these items.
 If you feel that you are prepared for both then you can register for both.